kbcitrite/scripts/Citrix/ADMPower/readme.md

 <br>
 <img src=".\images\edit_preferences.png"/>
 <br>
-Color settings can be specified by hex, rgb, or color name, and applied by clicking the 'Apply' button:
+Color settings can be specified by hex, rgb, or color name, and applied by clicking the 'Apply' button, which saves the preferences to will be saved in HKCU:\Software\Citrix\ADM.:
 <br>
 <img src=".\images\colors.png"/>
 <a name="powertools"></a>